DFE-Digital/bat-design-history/app/posts/find-teacher-training/2025-01-02-add-links-to-get-into-teaching.md

 ### Expanding callout box on results page

-We adding and expanding callout box on the results page to direct users to information on chossing the right course, getting a teacher training adviser, and about attending events.
+We added an expanding callout box on the results page to direct users to information on choosing the right course, getting a teacher training adviser, and about attending events.

 ![Screenshot of an expanding callout box in a closed position with links to Get Into Teaching which will be added to the results page](find-git-link-results-callout-closed-jan-2025.png)